Integer Programming for Generalized Causal Bootstrap Designs: Our causal bootstrap procedure

+and the \textit{completely randomized design} that assigns exactly $N_1$ units to treatment and $N_0$ units to control. \citet{neyman1990application} decomposed the variance of this estimator as

-Neyman's bound can be improved by tightening the lower bound on $S_\tau^2$, which depends on the unknown joint distribution between treated and control outcomes. \cite{aronow2014sharp} identify the joint distribution that maximizes $S_\tau^2$ while matching the observed marginal distributions of $Y(0)$ and $Y(1)$, then derive analytical variance bounds using that joint distribution.
-This variance-maximizing distribution is the \textit{isotone (assortative) copula}; when $N_0 = N_1$ it pairs the smallest treated outcome with the smallest control outcome, then the second-smallest, and so on. \citet{Imbens2021-ep} propose a bootstrap-style approach, imputing the counterfactual outcomes using the isotone copula and resampling those imputed outcomes to generate bootstrap samples.
+where $S_z^2$ is the sample variances of the treated ($z=1$) and control ($z=0$) units, while $S_\tau^2$ is the sample variance of the unit-level treatment effects $Y_i(1) - Y_i(0)$.
+See Appendix~\ref{sec:appendix:full-dim-formulas} for the full formulas. $S_\tau^2$ depends on the unknown joint distribution between treated and control outcomes since it contains terms $Y_i(1)Y_i(0)$, making it impossible to estimate consistently from experimental data in which only one of $Y_i(1)$ or $Y_i(0)$ is ever observed.
+While Neyman used the fact that variances are nonnegative to conservatively bound $S_\tau^2 \geq 0$, thus proposing an upper-bound of $\Var_Z[\hat \tau_{\textrm{DIM}}]$, this bound can be improved by identifying a joint distribution that maximizes $S_\tau^2$ while matching the observed marginal distributions of $Y(0)$ and $Y(1)$. \citet{aronow2014sharp} identify this variance-maximizing distribution to be the \textit{isotone (assortative) copula}, which pairs the smallest treated outcome with the smallest control outcome, then the second-smallest, and so on.
+They derive analytical variance bounds using that joint distribution, while \citet{Imbens2021-ep} propose a bootstrap-style approach, imputing the counterfactual outcomes using the isotone copula and resampling those imputed outcomes to generate bootstrap samples.